TheoLeanse/CVdraft/README.md

 ## Skills

-#### This Skill
+#### Problem Solving

 Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.
+Inspired by Rich Hickey

 - Experience
 - Achievements
-- Evidence
+- How to Solve It

-#### Another Skill
+#### BDD

 Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.
+Testing, plus breaking things down into tasks and designing problems.

 - I achieved A during my work at B (job, or otherwise)
 - I contributed to the growth of X while doing Y (job, or otherwise)